Hanyang Arsenal: History

 During the Boxer Uprising of 1900, the arsenal supplied the Boxers with more than 3,000 rifles and 1 million rounds of ammunition.

-In 1904, the arsenal made several modifications to their design of the Type 88, and, at the same time, production capacity was expanded to 50 rifles and 12,000 rounds of ammunition per day.
+In 1904, the arsenal made several modifications to the design of the Type 88, and, at the same time, expanded production capacity to 50 rifles and 12,000 rounds of ammunition per day.
 For a time in 1910, the arsenal switched to producing the Type 68 rifle, at a rate of 38 per day.

 The quality of the firearms produced in this period was generally low, because the local steel foundries were often ill-equipped and badly managed.

-Because of its proximity to Wuchang, the revolutionaries, during the Wuchang Uprising of Xinhai Revolution, largely equipped themselves with foreign and locally made weapons stored at this arsenal – some 7,000 rifles, 5 million rounds, 150 pack guns and 2,000 shells.
+Because of its proximity to Wuchang, the revolutionaries, during the Wuchang Uprising of the Xinhai Revolution, largely equipped themselves with foreign and locally made weapons stored at this arsenal – some 7,000 rifles, 5 million rounds, 150 pack guns and 2,000 shells.
 The arsenal, in support of the revolution, switched into full gear and began producing weapons and ammunition day and night.

 The Republic of China expanded the arsenal numerous times, and production soared.
 Quality, however, remained low.
 In 1917, a training school was established alongside the arsenal.
 In 1921, production began on copies of the Browning M1917 and the Mauser M1932 "Broomhandle" pistol.
 In 1930, the design of the Type 88 was once again modified, extending the bayonet.
 In 1935, a version of the Maxim gun—the Type 24 HMG—was being produced, based on blueprints from the German M08.